JoshC1998/Galactic_Seige/README.md

 Run the game by executing the main script

-Arrow Left: Move the tank left
+Arrow Left : Move the tank left

-Arrow Right: Move the tank right
+Arrow Right : Move the tank right

 Space : Shoot lasers